hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 phy.
-Swadeshism thus became an all-pervading spiri- ritual movement directed against the Western Civilisa- tion which the British Government represented and symboHzed.
+Swadeshism thus became an all-pervading spiri- ritual movement directed against the Western Civilisa- tion which the British Government represented and symbolized.
 The Boycott bade fair to develop into a movement of Passive Resistance.
 Young men enrolled themselves as National Volunteers for peaceful partici- pation in public Hfe.
 The Government retaliated with